AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/templates/create-scenarios-with-fusion-templates.md

 To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

-For information on Adobe Workfront Fusion licenses, see [Adobe Workfront Fusion licenses](../../../workfront-fusion/get-started/license-automation-vs-integration.md)
+For information on [!DNL Adobe Workfront Fusion] licenses, see [[!DNL Adobe Workfront Fusion] licenses](../../../workfront-fusion/get-started/license-automation-vs-integration.md)

 ## Prerequisites